jepsen-io/jepsen/doc/tutorial/04-checker.md

                (inconsistent (str "can't read " (:value op) " from register " value))))))
 ```
-We don't need to write these in our tests.
-I just want you to know how they
+We don't need to write these in our tests, as long as `knossos` provides a
-work.
+model for the type of thing we're checking.
+This is just so you can see how
+things work under the hood.

 This defrecord defines a new data type called `CASRegister`, which has a
 single, immutable field, called `value`.
 It satisfies the `Model` interface we